Thaigun/rankleague/README.md

 The app is meant for private leagues with friends, families, companies etc. Because the app cannot enforce correct results and it's meant for organic, un-administered use, everyone who has an access to a league can also record any results in there.

 The front page of the application also is the dashboard.
 If the user has not joined any leagues, it shows an empty list and explains the basics.
-There are to actions they can take: create a league or join a league.
+There are two actions they can take: create a league or join a league.

 ## Creating a league

 When the user creates a league, they have to pass a captcha, we ask for the name of the league, the url (unique name) they'd like to have for it and a password for the league.
-After submitting, the league will be created and added on the front page of joined leagues.
+After submitting, the league will be created and added on their front page of joined leagues.
 We will not redirect to the league page automatically, to demonstrate where new leagues will appear.

 ## Joining a league